Jonathan Doriscar

 National Science Foundation Graduate Research Fellowship

-Competitive graduate fellowship supporting Jonathan's research training and work.
+Competitive graduate fellowship supporting my research training across cognitive science, computational methods, and applied AI.

 Edward Bouchet Graduate Honor Society Scholar